-Tip - The advice below is for Admins setting up a Stripe account to be used on behalf of a PTA or school, to sell tickets to events.
+Tip - The advice below is for Admins setting up a Stripe account to be used on behalf of a PTA or school, to sell tickets to events or take payments.

-If you want to collect money personally, eg to collect money for a class event, see here.
+If you have admin status and want to collect money personally, eg a rep wanting to collect money for a class event or for class hoodies/year book, follow the instructions here.

-Once the main Stripe account has been set up you can give other members access to it by adding them as additional admins with their own login to Stripe.
-If several people run events at your school they can all use one Stripe account, but with their own login, which maintains a record of who transfers money in and out, for instance.
+Once the main Stripe account has been set up for your PTA or school you can give other members access to it by adding them as additional admins on it, with their own login to Stripe. i.e. If several people run events at your school they can all use one Stripe account, but each should have their own login, which maintains a record of who transfers money in and out, for instance.

 Who should set up the Stripe account